kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 6. Application Database Usage
-  - When the flask application run, it should automatically connect to the app.db using the connection settings in the configuration file(config.py) or in the flask app factory
+  - When the flask application runs, it should automatically connect to the app.db using the connection settings in the configuration file(config.py) or in the flask app factory
 ---
 ## How to Start and Login
- - Step 1- Open a terminal (Use Terminal( macOS/Linux) or Command Prompt/ Powershell (Windows))
+ - Step 1- Open the terminal --> Command + space ( macOS/Linux) or Command Prompt/ Powershell (Windows))
  - Step 2 - Navigate to the project directory.
 For example, if it is saved to your desktop, paste the following into your terminal.
    - cd ~/Desktop/"Big Bang Brokers"
  - Step 3- Activate the virtual environment
    -  macOS/Linux: source .venv/bin/activate
    -  Windows: .\.venv\Scripts\activate
    -  You must see (.venv) before continuing
- - Step 4 - Install the requirements.txt --> pip --version install -r requirements.txt
+ - Step 4 - Install the requirements.txt --> pip3 install -r requirements.txt
  - Step 5 - Start the Flask application
-   - run the main application: python --version main.py
+   - run the main application: python3 main.py
    - If the server runs successfully, you should see a similar message like running on http:// 127.0.0.1:5000
  - Step 6 - Open the application in a browser
-   - Once the terminal shows that the flask is running, open the URL in any browser
+   - Once the terminal shows that flask is running, open the URL in any browser
    - Go to http://localhost:5000 or http:// 127.0.0.1:5000.
 If it uses a custom port, replace 5000 with that number
  - Step 7- Login Credentials
    | Username | Password | Role           |